dresdner353/energyutils/BATTERY_SIM.md

 Notes:
 * Battery capacity set to 10 kWh, with a min and max charge capacity set to 5% and 95%
 * The battery can charge at max 2kWh/hour and discharge as the same 2kWh/hour rate
-* Discharge is disabled between 2-5AM (allows for EV rates where discharge may not be desired)
+* Discharge is disabled between 2-8AM
-* After the sweep was complete, the simulated battery still had 9.45kWh (94%) left and had charged a total of 84.08kWh (8 full cycles) and discharged a total of 74.63kWh.
+* Grid shift is set to charge the battery between hours 2-4AM